The 30-Day Dumbbell Challenge builds strength from head to toe. Get all the details on the challenge here.

 A set of seriously sculpted abs is the unicorn of the fitness world: hard to track down, but once you do, you want to show it off.
 And if you've stopped seeing progress with your body-weight ab workouts, it's time to add a dumbbell.

 "This is a style of training called progressive overload,"says Mathew Forzaglia, certified personal trainer and founder of Forzag Fitness on the NEOU App.
 "We add more weight to a specific muscle group, forcing it to adapt to a heavier stimulus."
-Ultimately, that leads to stronger, more sculpted abs.
+Ultimately, that leads to stronger, more defined abs.

 "We can also add a dumbbell into core workouts to create a distraction for the primary movement," Forzaglia says.
 "For example, a dumbbell plank drag: We are focusing on a plank position, but by pulling the dumbbell through side to side, this will force the body to have to work together to control the hips and core."